nipafx/nipafx.dev/content/articles/2017-10-03-java-module-system-tutorial.md

 ### Optional Dependencies

-This is quite straight-forward: If you want to compile against a module's types, but don't want to force its presence at runtime you can mark your dependency as being optional with the `static` modifier:
+This is quite straight-forward: If you want to compile against a module's types, but don't want to force its presence at run time you can mark your dependency as being optional with the `static` modifier:

 ```java
 module monitor {